proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

   arrow test-func.js  --page=http://www.doctor46.com/tabview.html --lib=test-lib.js
   arrow test-int.js  --page=http://www.doctor46.com/tabview.html --lib=test-lib.js

 Let's pretend we wanted to easily decide which test files executed and which didn't.
-Test `Descriptors <./test-descriptors>`_ allow you to do this easily and in one location
+Test Descriptors_ allow you to do this easily and in one location

 .. _Descriptors: